liuyehcf/BlogSource/_unposts/Interview.md

 1. What is the purpose of SSL (Secure Sockets Layer) and TLS (Transport Layer Security)?
     > SSL and TLS are used to secure internet communication by encrypting data, ensuring confidentiality, integrity, and authentication, protecting against eavesdropping and unauthorized access.

-1. Explain the concept of port forwarding and port triggering.
-    > Port forwarding directs incoming internet traffic to a device/service, while port triggering dynamically opens ports based on outbound traffic.
-Both allow external access to devices/services on a local network.

 1. What is a VLAN (Virtual Local Area Network)?
     > A VLAN is a virtual network that enables logical segmentation of a physical network, providing isolation, security, and flexibility by separating network traffic into distinct groups.